Vintage cream cheese frosting recipes, ten different ways

 Basic Philly cream cheese frosting – Classic recipe

 Blend 1 three-ounce packages of Philadelphia cream cheese and 1 tablespoon milk.
 Add 2-1/2 cups sifted confectioners’ sugar, blending it in well.
 Then add your selected flavoring as indicated below and mix again.
 Each will make enough to frost and fill a 2-layer, 8-inch cake.

 To the basic recipe, add 1/2 teaspoon vanilla.

 To basic the recipe, add 10 drops maple flavoring for a family favorite.

 To basic recipe, add another teaspoon of milk, 1/4 teaspoon vanilla and 1/2 cup of shredded coconut.

-Basic recipe but instead of the milk, use 1 tablespoon of lemon juice or orange juice and 1 teaspoon of grated lemon or orange rind.
+Use the basic recipe, but instead of the milk, use 1 tablespoon of lemon juice or orange juice, and 1 teaspoon of grated lemon or orange rind.